ganevdev/enough-time-ago/README.md

 }

 delAllOld(path.resolve(__dirname, ''), 'html', 86400000);
-// This function will delete ALL old files with the extension 'html' in the same folder that contains this script.
+// This function delete ALL old files with the extension 'html' in the same folder that contains this script.
 ```